By: Dianne Hastings

 I have the honor and privilege of knowing Becca and Leah for several months now.
 I met Becca through mutual friends in recovery.
 We’ve all spent some time sharing our stories, vision and missions, personal and professional and I am thrilled to be a part of this family of recovery.
 These two beautiful sisters help me to remember how precious life and love is, especially the love between “sisters”.

-“We came to believe in a Power Greater than ourselves, could restore us to sanity.”
-Step 3, Alcoholics Anonymous
+“Came to believe in a Power Greater than ourselves could restore us to sanity.”
+Step 2, Alcoholics Anonymous

 When I arrived in Austin almost 2 years ago, I was in the depths of hell on earth.
 I literally spent the previous year begging God to take me.
 I would pray each night not to wake up, then I would open my eyes in the morning filled with anger, fear, despair, hopelessness and helplessness.
 I longed to be close to my children, their wives and my grandchildren.
 This disease took me places I never thought I would go.

 It was Christmas, 2016 weekend.
 I couldn’t afford to get to Austin so I spent the holiday alone, grieving the loss of my entire family of origin- both parents and 5 siblings.
 At the age of 54 and the realization I was not able to spend it with my sons, their wives and my 4 grandchildren (17,13,10 months and 9 months) due to car and financial issues.

 My last relapse.

 “Forgiveness is the willingness to give up hope, for a better past.”

 Major loss # 1